marshal363/btc-insurance-company-daap/@docs/backend-new/provisional-2/convex-policy-registry-architecture.md

     // Handle expiration using backend key (no user signature needed) await expirePoliciesBatch(policyIds);

+    // TEMPORARY WORKAROUND: Due to simplified batch expiration in the initial contract implementation,
+    // we also need to expire each policy individually until the full batch functionality is implemented for (const policy of batch) {
+      await updatePolicyStatus({
+        policyId: policy.policyId,
+        newStatus: PolicyStatus.EXPIRED,
+      });
+    }
   }

   // Schedule next check (e.g., every hour)